 This red and white building stands out starkly against the open landscape.
 This is the oldest lighthouse in Iceland and an interesting stop on your 5 days in Iceland itinerary.

 Past the lighthouse, you will find a beautiful and dramatic shoreline.
 Here the giant rocks of Valahnukamol create an amazing backdrop for moody photographs.
-There will not be a ton of tourists here since it is off the Iceland beaten path, and it will give you a great introduction to the mighty nature of Iceland.
+There will not be a ton of tourists here since it is off the beaten path, and it will give you a great introduction to the mighty nature of Iceland.

 Stop 2: Hike to Reykjadalur Hot Springs

 Keep driving east on Route 427 for about 1.5 hours until you reach the incredible Reykjadalur Hot Spring Thermal River.
 This is not a traditional hot spring pool.
-Instead it is a whole geothermal river.
+Instead, it is a whole geothermal river.
 This gives you more room to spread out and find a private spot to soak and relax.

 To reach these hot springs, you will have to hike for about 45 minutes to an hour.
-The path of well-maintained and clearly marked.
+The path is well-maintained and clearly marked.
 While it is a relatively easy hike, there are some steep sections.